SynCoLFinGer: Synthetic Contactless Fingerprint Generator: Evaluation

 \section{Evaluation}

 In this section we evaluate the suitability of our proposed method in a biometric recognition scenario.
 First, we visually inspect the generated database and discuss its properties.
-Second, we evaluate the sample quality and the biometric recognition performance.
-Here, we used the workflow proposed in one of our previous works \cite{priesnitz2021mobile} to process the fingerprint images and to estimate sample quality in terms of NFIQ 2.0 scores and biometric performance in terms of the standardised metrics False Match Rate (FMR), False Non-Match Rate (FNMR) \cite{ISO-IEC-19795-1-Framework-210216}, and Equal Error Rate (EER).
+Second, we evaluate the amount of detected minutiae, the sample quality and the biometric recognition performance.
+Here, we used the workflow proposed in one of our previous works \cite{priesnitz2021mobile} as described below.